Towards a Localised S-Matrix Theory: Summary and Future Directions

 \section{Summary and Future Directions}

-Non-locality is an inherent property in QM and plays an instrumental role in understanding several non-local phenomena in many applications of modern quantum theory, ranging from simple two-particle quantum-entangled systems, like those that occur in an EPR experiment~\cite{Einstein:1935rr}, to more complex situations in quantum information and quantum technology~\cite{Alonso:2022oot}.
+Non-locality, as expected to originate from the Feynman propagator, is an inherent property of~QM and plays an instrumental role in understanding several non-local phenomena in many applications of modern quantum theory, ranging from simple two-particle quantum-entangled systems, like those that occur in an EPR experiment~\cite{Einstein:1935rr}, to more complex situations in quantum information and quantum techno\-logy~\cite{Alonso:2022oot}.
 Here, our aim was to extend this notion of non-locality to the standard S-matrix of QFT.
-In particular, we put forward a non-local S-matrix theory in which each particle interaction in a scattering process is taken to be localised in a volume of finite size.
-Evidently, such a non-local S-matrix theory assumes its standard S-matrix form, when the infinite spread limit in the localisation of all interactions is considered.
+In particular, we put forward an S-matrix theory in which each particle interaction in a scattering process is taken to be localised in a volume of finite size.
+For brevity, we called such a theory the Localised S-Matrix Theory (LSMT).
+Evidently, such an LSMT assumes its standard S-matrix form, when the infinite spread limit in the localisation of all interactions is considered.

-To gain insight into the non-local S-matrix formalism, we have considered a simple $2\to 2$ scattering process within an analytically solvable QFT model that was previously discussed in~\cite{Ioannisian:1998ch}.
+To gain insight into the formalism of the LSMT, we have considered a simple $2\to 2$ scattering process within an analytically solvable QFT model that was previously discussed in~\cite{Ioannisian:1998ch}.
 This solvable QFT model is based on two working hypotheses.
 First, we have taken the QM uncertainty in time, $\delta t$, to be much bigger than the combined QM uncertainty $\dl$ of the detector and the source.
-In fact, we have worked in the limit of~${\delta t \to \infty}$, which in turn implies that energy is conserved at each interaction vertex of the scattering process.
+In fact, we have worked in the limit of~${\delta t \to \infty}$, which in turn implies that the (mean) energy is conserved at each interaction vertex of the scattering process.
 Second, we have assumed that both the production and detection points of interaction have spatial spreads with spherical Gaussian form.
 The latter hypothesis enables us to carry out most of the complex integrations that we encounter, and so arrive at an analytic result that only depends on well-tabulated complementary error functions with complex arguments.
-In spite of the above assumptions, we should expect that the results presented here for the different near- and far-field zones will still be generically valid, up to obvious amendments, for other scenarios with QM localisations that go beyond the spherical approximation we have been studying here.
+In spite of the above assumptions, we should expect that the results presented here for the different near- and far-field zones will still be generically valid, up to obvious amendments, for other scenarios with QM localisations that go beyond the spherical approximation considered here.